typelevel/skunk/modules/docs/src/main/paradox/tutorial/Command.md

      .contramap { case Info(code, hos) => code ~ hos } // Command[Info]
 ```

 However in this case the mapping is entirely mechanical.
-Similar to `gmap` on query results, we can skip the boilerplate and `gcontramap` directly to an isomosphic case class.
+Similar to `as` on query results, we can skip the boilerplate and `as` directly to an isomosphic case class.

 ```scala mdoc
 val update3: Command[Info] =